BazzaCuda/BazDebugWindow/README.md

 The BazDebugWindow will pop-up in the bottom righthand corner of your Windows desktop when you send it a debug message.

-This is very easily done: just add the `_debugWindow.pas` unit to your project and include it in the "uses" clause of any unit.
+- This is very easily done: just add the `_debugWindow.pas` unit to your project and include it in the "uses" clause of any unit.
-N.B.
+- N.B.
 You don't need to copy the unit to every project.
 Just add it from its current location.

 At its most basic, just call _`debug('some string')`_ from anywhere in your code for it to appear in the BazDebugWindow.

-There are numerous other calls which can be made which I will detail below.
+There are numerous other calls which can be made, listed below.

 Initial Installation
 --------------------